intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 ## Level of Consensus {#consensus-sending}

-A liaison statement does not automatically imply any level on consensus and as such it is the responsibility of the chairs or responsible AD to figure out if working groups consensus should be strived for before sending a liaison statements.
+A liaison statement does not automatically imply any level of consensus and as such it is the responsibility of the chairs or responsible AD to figure out if working groups consensus should be strived for before sending a liaison statement.

-The simplest case of sending of a liaison statement from IETF is when the information being transmitted is based of already existing IETF consensus such as an IETF document that has some level of agreement within the IETF or general information about process or (WG) scope.
+The simplest case of sending a liaison statement from IETF is when the information being transmitted is based of already existing IETF consensus, such as an IETF document that has some level of agreement within the IETF or general information about process or (WG) scope.
 When sending such statements for pure information sharing